 The Kids in the Middle grant provides funding to three of the district's highest Free & Reduced Lunch percentage middle schools.
-The grant funds provide additional staffing and professional development for staff which serve our most diverse middle school students.
+The grant funds provide additional staffing and professional development for staff which serve our most diverse middle school students, which is in line with the 2019-24 Strategic plan priorities to focus on those student populations most underserved.